-Here the term of the lease is till economic life of an asset.
-For Example, Heavy machinery, aircraft, Railway wagons.
-Once the term of lease ends it cannot be renewed as the asset is used fully.
+Here the term of the lease is till the economic life of an asset, for Example, Heavy machinery, aircraft, and Railway wagons.
+Once the term of the lease ends, it cannot be renewed as the asset is used fully.

 In this case, the present value of minimum lease payments throughout the leasing period is greater than or equal to the market value of the asset at the beginning of the lease period.

-i.e Aggregate PV of Lease payments ≥ MV of asset beginning.
-So, the lessor gets full value for assets given.
+i.e., Aggregate PV of Lease payments ≥ MV of asset beginning.
+So, the lessor gets full value for the assets given.
 Because when the asset returns to him, he may not be able to generate further money from it.

-Here, Lease payment does not include maintenance fees such as repairs, servicing, etc. i.e lessee has to pay them.
+Here, Lease payment does not include maintenance fees such as repairs, servicing, etc., i.e., the lessee has to pay them.
 Generally, payments made under such leasing options are recorded in the balance sheet.
 Hence, they do not reduce profits.

 Payment in case of Operating lease.

-Such payments include financing charges as well as maintenance charges i.e lessor pays them.
+Such payments include financing charges and maintenance charges, i.e., the lessor pays them.
 Lease payments made for a capital lease go on the Profit & loss statement and thus reduce profits.